steffitan23/cubstart-website/src/hw/web/hw8.md

 Ok, we can now type a comment and add it.
 But it isn't actually showing up!

-**Complete the code on line 41 in `App.js` to render the `<Comment>` component** for each comment.
+**Complete the code on line 41 in `App.jsx` to render the `<Comment>` component** for each comment.

-You will need to reference `src/components/Comment.js`, which is imported in `App.js`, to see which props to pass.
+You will need to reference `src/components/Comment.jsx`, which is imported in `App.jsx`, to see which props to pass.
 Additionally, look at the slides for an example on rendering lists if you are confused on how to do this task.

 _Note: When rendering lists, you need to set the `key` prop in the root element returned by the map function to something unique to that list item.
 In this case, you can set `key={index}` as the array index is unique to our comment.
 This will make sure that React does not print an error in the console._